A new ear of popular music

 How the stones started to roll

-The story dates back to the early 50’s when Mich Jagger and Keith Richards.
-But because of some family issues they went their own way and only reunited in 1960 by accident.
+The story dates back to the early 50’s when Mick Jagger started playing with his friend Dick Taylor.
+They started out playing in the garage, and sharpened their teeth by playing material by then known artists.
+Keith and Jagger separated at the same time because of some family issues, and went their own way.
+They reunited in 1960 by accident.
 Keith joined Jagger’s band called Little Boy Blue and the Blue Boys.

 They were together cruising and performing in London until they met Brian Jones, the guitarist and member of Blues Incorporated.
 Very soon they were living any performing together.
 Brian was has been looking to form his own band and this game him the opportunity to do just that.
 He named the group Rolling Stones.
 They first appeared in 1962 as a group which also had Dick Taylor (founder of Pretty Things), Mich Avory (drummer of the group) and Ian Steward who played the keyboard.